eTrejoLujano/eTrejoLujano/README.md

 - 🔭 I’m currently working on a making a social media site using React, Redux, and Django.
-- 🌱 I’m currently learning Django and I am pursuing an AWS Cloud Practictioner Certfication.
+- 🌱 I’m currently learning Django and I'm pursuing an AWS Cloud Practictioner Certfication.